Home » Where Is The Best Place To Put A Parrot Cage?

 Chest Level

 Ensure the cage height isn’t too high or low.
 Parrots dislike being too low down because it makes them anxious and fearful.
-However, placing the cage too high can make it feel isolated.
+However, placing the cage too high can make them feel isolated.

 Away from Windows

 A parrot may occasionally be startled by things outdoors, like car headlights, birds flying past, or people walking into town.
-These are common causes of night frights in parrots.
+These are common causes of night frights.

 Keeping the parrot away from windows ensures it’s not in direct sunlight, which causes overheating.